Rogart

 It was originally a scattered crofting parish centred on the parish church of St Callan's, until the opening of the Rogart railway station at Pittentrail 1+1/2 mi to the southeast.
 The locus of the parish shifted when a new 'industrial' village grew around Pittentrail following the arrival of the railway in 1886.

+Pollen analysis suggests the planting of oak at Reidchalmai, Rogart, early in the first millennium AD, at a location where the species had not grown naturally for two thousand years.
+The mature trees appear to have been clear-felled in a single event towards the end of the sixth century.

 The village of Golspie is 9 mi east of Rogart whilst Lairg is 10 miles west.